 History: The Merc

 The Emory & Henry Mercantile is designed to meet the needs of the college students and college staff as well as the surrounding community.
-In our store, students can purchase all textbooks, school supplies, and art supplies needed for classes.
+In our store, students can purchase school supplies and art supplies needed for classes.
 Grocery and houseware items are stocked to assist students in their needs.
-The Mercantile also carries a large line of Emory & Henry College apparel and gift items.
+The Merc also carries a large line of Emory & Henry College apparel and gift items.

 Dating back to 1836, the Emory and Henry College campus is an historic landmark in Southwest Virginia.
 Along with the Emory & Henry campus, the Mercantile shares a history in the community.
 In the summer of 1998, Emory & Henry College acquired a building in the commercial area of the Emory Village that would become its bookstore, called “The Merc,” representing its renovation to a style that reflected the primary function of two earlier buildings that stood on the same site.